Flip it — our professional development seminars

 - Concrete: Navigating a history of risk and innovation

 A shallow dive into the murky waters of historic concrete and why structural engineers seem to give conflicting advice on what looks to be the same thing!
-Whether you want to know more about filler joist floors or what made everyone so fussed about RAAC in 2023, this session will educate, explain and theoretically entertain. - Engineering for reuse
+Whether you want to know more about filler joist floors or what made everyone so fussed about RAAC in 2023, this session will educate, explain and theoretically entertain.
+Materials and the renovation of existing structures

 The purpose of existing building audits is rapidly evolving.
 Pre-redevelopment and pre-demolition audits — once a mere tick-box exercise under the London Plan Policy — are gaining value as Westminster and the City of London embrace retrofit-first policies.